epigen/scrnaseq_processing_seurat/README.md

   - visualization_{project_name}: all supported visualizations by data split
 - Save counts
   - functionality to save all counts should be saved as CSV after each processing steps for of all modalities.
 Useful for downstream analyses that are incompatible with Seurat.
+- Results
+  - all results will be saved in the result_path as configured where for each data(sub)set a directory with the following structure is created:
+  -  counts (for all the .rds object files and .CSV files)
+     -  plots (for all visualizations)
+     -  stats (for all metadata derived statistics)

 # Usage
 Here are some tips for the usage of this workflow: